ScottLogic/Technology-Carbon-Standard/schemas/README.md

 ```
 schemas/
-├── index.json                  # Root schema router
+├── index.json                  # Schema router
-├── reporting_organisations/    # Lists the reporting organisations
+├── reporting_organisation/     # The root schema for the reporting organisation
-│   ├──v1.0.0.json              # Reporting organisations version 1.0.0
+│   ├──v0.1.0.json              # Reporting organisations version 0.1.0
 │   ├──v0.0.1.json              # The original TCS schema - version 0.0.1
 ├── emissions_report/           # Emissions report schemas
 │   ├── v0.0.1.json             # Emissions report version 0.0.1
 ├── tech_carbon_standard/       # TCS schemas
-│   ├── v1.0.0.json             # TCS version 1.0.0
+│   ├── v0.0.1.json             # TCS version 0.0.1
 ├── tests/                      # Unit tests for schemas
 │   ├── reporting_organisations # Tests for the reporting organisations schema
 |   ├── utils                   # Utility functions for the tests
 ├── examples/                   # Example documents
-│   ├── tcs.json                # Example TCS document
 │   ├── reporting_organisations # Example reporting organisations documents
 ```

 ## Schema Overview

-The Technology Carbon Standard uses a modular schema structure with two main components:
+The Technology Carbon Standard uses a modular schema structure with three main components:

-1. **Reporting Organisations Schema**: The root schema that defines the overall structure for technology carbon emissions reporting.
+1. **Reporting Organisation Schema**: The root schema that defines the overall structure for technology carbon emissions reporting.
 2. **Emissions Report Schema**: A sub-schema that defines the detailed structure for individual emissions reports.
 3. **Tech Carbon Standard Schema**: The TCS schema that defines carbon emissions reporting per TCS the categories.

 Each component can be versioned independently, allowing for flexibility in schema evolution.

-### Root Schema (index.json)
+### Schema Router (index.json)

-The root schema (`index.json`) acts as a router that directs validation to the appropriate version of the Reporting Organisations schema based on the `schema_version` property in the document.
+The schema (`index.json`) simply acts as a router that directs to the appropriate version of the Reporting Organisation schema based on the `schema_version` property in the document.

 ### Reporting Organisations Schema